LYRA-Block-Lattice/LyraBroker/Readme.md

 Lyra Broker is a gateway for any platform/languages to connect to the Lyra blockchain.

-# Build your own release
+# Build and run your own release

-Build Lyra Core: https://github.com/LYRA-Block-Lattice/Lyra-Core, it will generate Lyra.Data.dll.

-Build LyraBorker by referencing the proper Lyra.Data.dll.
+Build LyraBorker.

 modify appsettings.json for LyraBroker, change